 Areas of Research and Interest:

-Modern Hindi and Tamil Literature, South Asian Feminisms, Women’s Writing in South Asia, World Literature, Genre Studies, Translation Studies, and Postcolonial Studies
+Modern Hindi and Tamil Literature, South Asian Feminisms, Women’s Writing, World Literature, Translation Studies, Postcolonial Studies, and Genre Studies.

 My research focuses on how representations of the Indian woman are used to shape ideas of regional and national identity, and experiences of belonging, in the aftermath of Indian Independence.
-My current project is on Hindi and Tamil short story writing from the 1950s and 1960s, which I use to examine how nationally-circulating tropes of the feminine ideal – such as the widow, the prostitute, the virgin, and the good wife – contributed to the formation of regional literary canons that simultaneously appealed to national and world literary audiences.
+I am currently completing my book manuscript, which chronicles the emergence of the short story as a preeminent genre in twentieth century Hindi and Tamil literature.
+The book proposes a view of Indian literature as a field of comparative literature that is comprised of mutually imbricated local, regional, national, and global processes of literary canonization and shows the short story to be a major genre of postcolonial literature and central to the formation of the new woman.
 I have an enduring interest in the relationship between gender and genre and the popular and the literary, which informs my ongoing work on the comparative study of Indian and world literatures, translation studies, and women’s writing in South Asia.

 Forthcoming. (with Aparna and Vinay Dharwadkar) “The Playwright and the Stage,” translation in A Poetics of Modernity: Indian Theatre Theory, 1860 to the Present.
 Ed.
 Aparna Dharwadker.
 Delhi: Oxford University Press.

 2010.
-“In Premchand’s Home,” translation and critical introduction in Nationalism in the Vernacular: Hindi, Urdu, and the Literature of Indian Freedom.
+“In Premchand’s Home,” introduction to and translation of selections from Shivrani Devi’s Premchand Ghar Mein in Nationalism in the Vernacular: Hindi, Urdu, and the Literature of Indian Freedom.
 Ed.
 Shobna Nijhawan.
 Delhi: Permanent Black.

 AMESALL Courses (Present and Future):